 Our opioid addiction treatments help clients ease into recovery with medically assisted withdrawals, inpatient and outpatient treatment services, as well as assistance with aftercare — which includes access to 12-step meetings, sober living access and additional outpatient counseling.

-With multiple locations in Illinois, California and Delaware, Gateway is convenient, compassionate and provides curated treatment for every client.
+With multiple locations in Illinois and California, Gateway is convenient, compassionate and provides curated treatment for every client.
 Get in touch to schedule your first appointment by calling 877-352-9992 or by filling out our online form.